 - Know about the methodologies, architectural approaches and project management techniques of software engineering.
 Define requirements, analysis, and design for software code development and associated procedures and systems architecture

-- Apply these principles in developing water related prototype software using the rapid application development (RAD) environment on a PC
+- Apply these principles in developing water related prototype software

 - Explain the structure of the 1D, 2D and 3D flow equations as representations of conservation laws and know when to use the full dynamic equations and their approximations